AdamHarries/Gideon-Soliloquy/Character2.md

 Wis: 14                                                            + 2
 Char: 8                                                            - 1

+Physical characteristics:
+    Speed: 30ft (walking)
+    Height: 7-8ft tall
+    Size: Medium

+Skills:
+    - Athletics (From goliath)
+    - Acrobatics (From monk)
+    - Stealth (From monk)

+Proficiency:
+    - Simple weapons, shortswords

+Equipment:
+    - Ornately engraved antique hunting horn
+    - Simple carving knife (counts as a dagger)
+    - A hand carved walking staff (counts as a quaterstaff)
+    - Explorer's pack
+    - 10 darts

+Monk things:
+    Unarmored defense: when wearing no armor & no shield, AC = 10 + dex modifier + wisdom bonus Ki uses:
+        Flurry of blows: After taking the attack action, spend 1 ki point to make two unarmed strikes (bonus action) Patient defense: Spend 1 ki point to take the dodge action as a bonus action on your turn Step of the wind: Spend 1 ki point to Disengage or Dash as a bonus action.
+Jump distance is doubled for the turn.
+    Martial arts:
+        - Use dexterity instead of strengh for the attack + damage rolls of unarmed strikes + monk weapons
+        - Roll a die (d4) in place of normal damage for unarmed strike or monk weapon (updated with level)
+        - When using "attack", can make one unarmed strike as a bonus action.

+Ki points:
+    Total: 0
+    Remaining: 0

+#################################
+Calculations (on creation):

+Values for ability scores:
 6 + 5 + 4 + 6 = 17
 4 + 1 + 6 + 4 = 14
 1 + 2 + 6 + 5 = 13